1994 Solar Temple massacres: Planning

-Di Mambro and Jouret's original plan seemed to have been a mass suicide in early 1993; following Jouret's arrest that year, plans for a "transit" were found on his computer.
+Di Mambro and Jouret's original plan seemed to have been a mass suicide in early 1993; following Jouret's arrest that year, plans for a "transit" were found on his computer by the police.
 However, due to the esoteric language, the police failed to understand what the documents meant.
 This original transit was intended to take place at a luxury house in the village of Saint-Sauveur in the Laurentians in Canada, where the OTS had an underground ceremonial crypt.
 After the police raid Di Mambro ordered OTS members to destroy the crypt and empty the house, viewing it as having been ruined by the intrusion; the transit plans were then postponed and moved to Switzerland.
 An agent of the Sûreté du Québec (SQ) claimed that if this had gone according to plan there may have been anywhere from 60 to 80 dead.
 According to another interpretation, however, this may have only sped up their plans.

 Di Mambro, according to former members, felt cornered; he was sick, with financial issues, and worried that his lies would be uncovered.
 In a tape likely dating to early 1994, Jouret and Di Mambro discussed the Waco siege, saying that the Branch Davidians had "beaten us to the punch", with Di Mambro telling Jouret that "what we'll do will be even more spectacular".
 In another tape from early 1994, Di Mambro stated:

 We are rejected by the whole world.
 First by the people, the people can no longer withstand us.
 And our Earth, fortunately she rejects us.
 How would we leave [otherwise]?
 We also reject this planet.
 We wait for the day we can leave ... life for me is intolerable, intolerable, I can’t go on.
 So think about the dynamic that will get us to go elsewhere.

-Prior to the deaths, many members made concerning comments: Jean-Pierre Vinet told Hermann Delorme in July 1994 that "I’m leaving definitely [...]
+Prior to the deaths, many members made comments seen as concerning by those around them: in July 1994 Jean-Pierre Vinet told Hermann Delorme, who had left the OTS by that point, that "I’m leaving definitely [...]
 You probably will never see me again.
 You don't have anything left to accomplish, but I do."
 Another told a relative that one day the members would depart to Venus, and that when they went there was no reason to be sad.
 Another member gave her daughter a will, telling her that "one never knows what might happen".